ThatQuiz Test Library Take this test now

 What is a controversial aspect of stem cell research?

-A) The ease of obtaining stem cells from adults.
+A) The use of embryonic stem cells.

 B) The lack of potential applications.